The 30 Amp Plug on My RV Melted

 ANSWER: Hi Margitt thanks for submitting your question on our Ask An RV Question Page.

 First, you will be happy to know that nothing you did caused the 30 Amp plug on your RV to melt.
 Your RV is a 30 Amp RV and by design you should be able to run your built-in accessories such as the Air conditioner, Microwave, TV, etc. at the same time.
-The most common causes of a melted
+The most common causes of a melted RV plug are:

-If there is low voltage at the Shore Power connection at the RV park and the demand becomes too high it can produce enough excessive heat to actually melt down the plug.
+Low Voltage: If there is low voltage at the Shore Power connection at the RV park and the demand becomes too high it can produce enough excessive heat to actually melt down the plug.
 If the voltage becomes really low it can damage your RV's appliances.
 It is not uncommon to have low voltage issues at RV Parks.

 These corroded or loose connections can cause electrical arcing which can produce excessive heat causing damage to the plug as well as the power cord itself.